tytydraco/yessleep/out/Eating_all_of_India.md

-Hunger.
+'Hunger.
 It's all I've ever felt.
 Sadness?
 Love?
 Happiness?
 Nothing could shadow the overwhelming feeling of hunger that cursed my every waking moment.

 Hundreds of doctors, always the same 5 words 'must have a high metabolism'.
 It was more than that.